Theodore-Ho/MusicVisuals/README.md

 ```

 ## Theme 3
-In this theme I use another file `Circle.java` to help me generate lots of circles.
-I create an `ArrayList` of circle first, and form new circle if the pitch voice is obvious.
-The circles goes up, and the size became small and small.
+In this theme, I use another file `Circle.java` to help me generate lots of circles.
+I create an `ArrayList` of the circle first and form a new circle if the pitch voice is obvious.
+The circles go up, and the size became small and small.

 ```java
 for(int i = 0 ; i < t3.getSmoothedBands().length ; i ++)